tricodando/algoritmo/README.md

 # Minicurso de Algoritmo

-Repositório dedicado a armazenar  as aulas do Minicurso de Algoritmo do [canal do Youtube](https://www.youtube.com/channel/UCEQBE4_0_3_pzQoMEZFR0Bg).
+Repositório dedicado a armazenar  as aulas do Minicurso de Algoritmo do [Canal do Youtube](https://www.youtube.com/channel/UCEQBE4_0_3_pzQoMEZFR0Bg).

 # Conteúdo Programático